hungneox/hungneox.github.io/_posts/2022-02-20-fp-ts-for-the-impatient.md

 pipe(1, flow(add1, add3, meowify)); // 'meow meow meow meow meow'
 ```

-What is a good use case for the **`flow`** operator?
-When should you use it over the **`pipe`** operator?
-A general rule of thumb is when you want to avoid using an anonymous function.
-In Typescript, a good example of an anonymous function are callbacks.

 In the example with `pipe` what if we don’t want to feed `1` as the input to the pipe?
 We probably have to do this:

 ```typescript